langej1/CSC101final/README.md

 # CSCfinal
-Repository for code for CSC final
+This is my code for my CSC101 final project.